jrs-innovation-center/CODEcampAS/5-madlib-generator/index.md

 ## Project

-> Using the jsbin editor `https://jsbin.com/?html,js,output`,  create a new project.
+> Using the code10k editor `www.code10k.com`,  create a new project.

 - [Create a story](1)
 - [Build the form](2)